Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Limitations of Balance and Primal-dual for Stochastic Usage Durations

 Recall that in case of non-reusable resources, the Balance algorithm combined with primal-dual analysis leads to the best possible $(1-1/e)$ guarantee in a variety of settings.
 Through simple examples we now demonstrate some of the challenges with applying these ideas to the more general case of reusable resources.
-These examples also illustrate the ability of our new approaches to address reusability.
+These examples also illustrate the ability of our new algorithm and analysis approach to address uncertainty in reusability.